IBM/iot-mapping/README.md

 }'
 ```

 We can also bulk import CSV datasets.
 In this example, we'll use data from tracking a herd of zebra in Botswana, which can be downloaded [here](https://www.datarepository.movebank.org/handle/10255/move.343).
-This file can be loaded by clicking the "Import CSV File" button.
+This file can be loaded by clicking the `Import CSV File` button.

 <img src="https://i.imgur.com/fwSzA7n.png"  data-canonical-src="https://i.imgur.com/fwSzA7n.png" width="750" height="450" style="margin-left: auto; margin-right: auto;">